Three-Quarter Tank Rule

 Under the Customs Act 1960, Singapore-registered vehicles are required to have a minimum amount of motor fuel (at least three-quarters of the tank) when leaving Singapore via the land checkpoints.
 This is commonly referred to as the “three-quarter tank rule”.

-The three-quarter tank rule is currently applied to vehicles running on petrol and/or compressed natural gas (CNG).
-For hybrid vehicles running on petrol and CNG, drivers should ensure that both the petrol and CNG fuel tanks are at least three-quarter full.
+The three-quarter tank rule is applied to all vehicles running on petrol, diesel, and/or compressed natural gas (CNG).
+For hybrid vehicles running on petrol and CNG, drivers should also ensure that both the petrol and CNG fuel tanks are at least three-quarters full.

-If the vehicle’s fuel gauge is tampered, the driver may be charged in court for illegal alteration of the fuel measuring equipment.
-More information on customs offences is available here.
+If the vehicle’s fuel gauge is tampered with, the driver may be charged in court for illegal alteration of the fuel measuring equipment.
+Please refer to the types of customs offences for more information.

 To avoid any inconvenience to your overseas trip, Singapore Customs would like to remind drivers to ensure that their fuel tank is at least three-quarters full when exiting the land checkpoints.